AbstractSDK/cw-orchestrator/docs/src/integrations/fork-testing.md

 ## Brief Overview

-We leverage the beautiful [`cw-multi-test`](https://github.com/CosmWasm/cw-multi-test/) package, created and maintained by Cosmwasm and added a few functionalities that allows your to execute your code just as if you were interacting with an actual on-chain node, but locally, and without any on-chain funds necessary.
+We leverage the beautiful [`cw-multi-test`](https://github.com/CosmWasm/cw-multi-test/) package, created and maintained by Cosmwasm and added a few functionalities that allow you to execute your code just as if you were interacting with an actual on-chain node, but locally, and without any on-chain funds necessary.

 ### Setup
 Setting up the environment is really easy and only requires feeding a `ChainData` object to the struct constructor :